 What: While Spice Village is primarily a Pakistani restaurant, it actually offers a huge range of food, including Indian and Afghan cuisines.
-Dishes here are homemade, pure comfort food.
+Dishes here are homemade and pure comfort food.
 Start off with poppadoms, before choosing from the plentiful starter options, including chilli paneer, spicy lamb tikka or tandoori king prawns.
 Vegetarians and those who prefer meat or seafood are all well catered for at Spice Village, with lots of choice for each.
-Even the bread has lots of choice, with every possible type of naan as well as rotis and parathas on offer.
+Even the bread options are varied, with every possible type of naan as well as rotis and parathas on offer.

 Where: 185-189 The Broadway, Southall, UB1 1LX; 121 Upper Tooting Road, Tooting, SW17 7TJ

 Book now: Spice Village Southall; Spice Village Tooting